Skip to main content

 • Bacterial Infections – Bacteria surround us every day, most do not make you sick and some are even good bacteria that benefit the body.
 Bad bacteria, also called infectious bacteria, cause Bacterial Infections These infections often release toxins that can damage cells and make humans ill, leaving them vulnerable to conditions such as Transverse Myelitis.

 • Viral Infections – These kinds of infections result from viruses, which are significantly smaller than fungi and bacteria.
 Unlike the previously mentioned types of infections, the viruses that cause viral infections need a living host cell to survive.
+It then replicates itself and infects healthy cells, often hijacking the cell’s ribosomes, where proteins are synthesized.
+Ribosomes, found in the cytoplasm and attached to the endoplasmic reticulum, are essential for translating genetic instructions into proteins that the body needs.
+Viruses exploit this machinery to produce their proteins and disrupting normal cellular function.
 It then replicates itself and infects healthy cells, or completely changes the functions of the host cell.

 Viral infections are not treatable by antibiotics, and the severity of the infection can cause common diseases such as the common cold and the flu to more severe infections such as HIV/AIDS and Covid-19.